dmrodz/htrack/installation_and_dependencies/htrack_setup.md

 # II.
 Starting HTrack
+1. The source code of the app, ```app.R``` needs to be imported into the main ```htrack``` folder within the tablet (see folder structure below).
+2. The main preload should also be imported into the main ```htrack``` folder within the tablet (see folder structure below).
-1. To start HTrack, open UserLand and log in.
+3. To start HTrack, open UserLand and log in.
-2. Type the one-word command: htrack
+4. Type the one-word command: htrack
     + Several messages will appear while HTrack starts.
 The very last line will say ```Listening on http://127.0.0.1:7394...```.
 Once that line appears, proceed to next step.
-3. Go to the tablet’s home screen
+5. Go to the tablet’s home screen
-4. Press the HTrack icon that you created with DroidScript.
+6. Press the HTrack icon that you created with DroidScript.
     + HTrack will load in the default internet browser that is set up in the tablet.
 We recommend that Chrome is set as the default internet browser for the tablet.